awslabs/resource-discovery-for-azure/README.md

 - Azure CLI Account Extension
 - Azure CLI Resource-Graph Extension (_This is installed automatically by the script_)

-The script can be executed in both Azure Cloudshell PowerShell and PowerShell Desktop environments.
 For additional information on Azure CloudShell, please review this [article](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/classic?tabs=azurecli)

 ### Requirements